Wash the rice and lentils separately in several changes of water. Leave each to soak in a large pan of clean water for a couple of hours.

 Put the coconut, chile and spice mix in a food processor or blender and process to a fine paste.
 When the lentils are soft and mushy add the sliced onions, asafetida, diced tomatoes, diced eggplant, and coconut paste and continue to cook for 5 minutes.
 Add the tamarind pulp, salt, to taste, and sugar and simmer for 2 minutes longer.

-Recipe adapted from Meena Pathak, Flavors of India: Authentic Indian Recipes, New Holland Publishers (UK) Ltd., 2002
+Recipe courtesy of Meena Pathak, Flavors of India: Authentic Indian Recipes, New Holland Publishers (UK) Ltd., 2002